-- 1. The Board has reviewed and discussed the audited financial statements as of, and for, the fiscal year ended December 31, 2014, with management and the independent auditors.
+- 1. The Board has reviewed and discussed the audited financial statements as of, and for, the fiscal year ended December 31, 2015, with management and the independent auditors.
 Management has the responsibility for preparation of the Company's financial statements and the independent auditors have the responsibility for auditing those statements; - 2.
 The Board has discussed with the independent auditors the matters required to be discussed by SAS 61, as may be modified or supplemented; - 3.
-The Board has received the written disclosures and the letter from the independent accountants required the PCAOB and has discussed with the independent accountant the independent accountant's independence; and - 4.
-Based on the review and discussion referred to in paragraphs (1) through (3) above, the Board approved the inclusion of the audited financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2014.
+The Board has received the written disclosures and the letter from the independent auditors required the PCAOB and has discussed with the independent auditors the independent auditors' independence; and - 4.
+Based on the review and discussion referred to in paragraphs (1) through (3) above, the Board approved the inclusion of the audited financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2015.